Skip to main content

 Oberon and Puck set out to reverse the spells.
 The lovers are placed together while they slumber – Lysander with Hermia, and Demetrius with Helena.
 When they awake, they are in love with their intended partners and a triple wedding is planned.

-Act II: At the Court of Athens (the Coral Castle)
+Act II: At the Court of Theseus

 A grand wedding between Theseus and Hippolyta, Hermia and Lysander, and Helena and Demetrius ensues in a display of grand pageantry, dancing, and merriment.
 Meanwhile in fairyland the spell on Titania is reversed, and King and Queen of the Fairies are in love once again.